Judith Crist: Career

+In 1965, she wrote the article "Tribute to a Partnership", a tribute to Rodgers and Hammerstein, for a booklet that accompanied RCA Victor's original LP release of the soundtrack album of The Sound of Music.
+However, the article has not been reprinted for any of the CD releases of the soundtrack.
+In 1968, she published a collection of reviews entitled The Private Eye, the Cowboy, and the Very Naked Girl: Movies from Cleo to Clyde.

-She was an adjunct professor at Columbia's School of Journalism (1958-2008).
+She was an adjunct professor at Columbia's School of Journalism for over 50 years (1958-2012).
 There, she taught a course called "Personal and Professional Style."
 Her students included film critics Kenneth Turan, David Denby of The New Yorker and New York Times critics Anna Kisselgoff and Margo Jefferson.
 In 1963, she was awarded an Alumni Award by the Journalism School Alumni Association.

 In April 5, 2008, the school presented her with its Founder's Award on her completion of 50 years as a faculty member.
 She taught until just before her death.
 She was a longtime member of the Executive Committee of the Columbia University Graduate School of Journalism Alumni Association and served three terms as President of the Alumni Association during the 1960s.